"I lost everything: my home, my flesh, my identity. My kids sleep on the floor."

 Zainaba, widowed mother of four displaced in Bangui

 In what is one of the most poorly funded emergency situations globally, many people lack even basic survival assistance.
-Food, health, shelter, and water and sanitation are all primary concerns required for refugees living outside formal sites and for the communities hosting them.
+Food, health, shelter, and water and sanitation are all primary concerns for refugees living outside formal sites and for the communities hosting them.

-UNHCR and partners have renewed calls for donors to increase their support for programmes in CAR and neighbouring countries.
+UNHCR and its partners have renewed calls for donors to increase their support for programmes in CAR and neighbouring countries.